rashadwest/rashadwest.github.io/_posts/2022-05-18-BTE_AnalyticsAgent_Episode_7.md

 Michael Jordan(Charlotte Hornets) was a player and now owner who partnered up with another owner Mark Cuban(Dallas Mavericks) to make an investment in an analytic company [Sportradar](https://thesportsrush.com/nba-news-michael-jordan-and-mark-cuban-turned-a-44-million-investment-into-8-billion-how-the-bulls-legend-and-mavs-owner-joined-forces-and-earned-themselves-a-huge-payday/) that turned their 44 million dollar investment into 8 billion dollar IPO.
 It is reported that Jordan earned 350 million in the company going public.

 I wonder what player or agent will invest in their future both now and for the future.
-Beat the expert is next up to bat and we are swinging for the fences.
+"Beat the expert" is next up to bat and we are swinging for the fences.

 Source: https://trainingground.guru/articles/how-analytics-fc-helped-de-bruyne-negotiate-new-man-city-deal
 Source: @Betandbusiness